rye-m/escootersim/README.md

 │       ├── node_modules
 │       ├── public
 │           ├── index.html: home page
-│           └── spotify.html: *spotyfy authorization pag*e
+│           └── spotify.html: *spotyfy authorization page*
-├── Unity_essim
-├── _old
+├── Unity_essim: *for unity environment(escooter base only)*
+├── _old: *don't use this folder anymore*
 ├── micon
-│   ├── arduino
+│   ├── arduino: *don't use this folder anymore*
 │   │   ├── sketch_mar29a
 │   │   └── unity_test
-│   ├── circuit_playground
+│   ├── circuit_playground: *don't use this folder anymore*
-│   └── escootersim_pypico
-│       ├── include
+│   └── escootersim_pypico: *scripts for getting AC, BR, ST data from the escooter* │       ├── include
 │       ├── lib
 │       ├── src
 │       └── test
-├── prototyping
+├── prototyping: *for documenting prototypes*
 │   └── asset
-│       └── img
+│       └── img: *GIF is git-ignored*
-└── videos
+└── videos: *videos from our pilot experiment(must be git-ignored)*